Living and Research in Germany - FAQ

 The University of Potsdam also provides a rough overview of living costs: UP - Living costs at a glance

-Note that the estimates given here are for a "student life style", i.e. low cost living of a single person, often in shared flats (in German: Wohngemeinschaft) where the rent for the flat is shared, and everyone has their own room and shares kitchen, bathroom and other facilities.
+Note that the estimates given on all the above websites are for a "student life style", i.e. low cost living of a single person, often in shared flats (in German: Wohngemeinschaft) where the rent for the flat is shared, and everyone has their own room and shares kitchen, bathroom and other facilities.

 Campus life

-The doctoral students in the IMPRS and at the MPI-MP are embedded in a vibrant research community.
-More than 80 doctoral candidates study under the guidance of our faculty, their groups, and departments.
+The MPI-MP and IMPRS MolPlant graduate students are embedded in a vibrant research community.
+More than 70 doctoral candidates study under the guidance of our faculty, their groups, and departments.
 The Potsdam Science Park in Potsdam-Golm hosts three Max Planck Institutes, two Fraunhofer Institutes, the University of Potsdam, and a centre for start-up companies.
 This provides an excellent infrastructure for modern cross-disciplinary training and you will have many opportunities for discussion and exchange of ideas.

 Sports and Culture